HaydenBelanger/assemblylinemachines/docs/walkthrough/chap1.md

 # Primitive Age

+!!! danger "Out-of-date Information"
+    The information contained in this article is not up-to-date and will not be maintained.
+For documentation, install [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli), an in-game rich documentation viewer.

 Welcome to Assembly Line Machines!

 This mod is a complete overhaul to base MC with emphasis on automation and automated processing.
 This guide will completely walk you through everything from the early game, to the complex late game systems!